owenthereal/blog/projects/index.markdown

 CodeFaces is a web-based source control client that targets at easing the pain of navigating codes from a source control system on a browser.
 It allows connecting to multiple source control systems and structurally navigating codes on a unified web interface.

+#### [JekyllAndHyde][6]

+JekyllAndHyde is a HTML presentation generator that generates a basic Jekyll scaffold with Slippy hooking up.
+Combining Jekyll and Slippy can provide a powerful yet simple solution to create presentations: use the jekyll_and_hyde gem to generate a Jekyll template with Slippy properly integrated; write slides with Makrdown or Textile; publish slides by pushing it to a Git repository, present slides in a browser.

 #### [Aurora][2]

 The goal of this project is to develop a web based Integrated Development Environment (IDE).
 The client only needs a web browser and an internet connection.